London & Paris

 tour snapshot

-• 14 nights’ accommodation in centrally located 4-star hotels.
+14 nights’ accommodation in centrally located 4-star hotels.
 All breakfasts, 4 lunches and 3 dinners.
-Best available tickets to 7 performances.
+Premium tickets to 8 performances.
 Services of an expert tour leader and an experienced tour manager throughout.
 All ground transport, entrance fees and tipping.

 tour overview